amandeepmittal/100-days-of-code/log.md

 **Thoughts:** MongoDB is fun.
 Setting up an app in expressjs might take some time for the first time, but its super simple.

 **Link(s) to work:** [Expres_Auth](https://github.com/amandeepmittal/express_auth)

-**Currently Reading:**
-- A Guide to the Good Life by William B. Irvine

 ---